dtu-digital-health/.github/profile/CONTRIBUTING.md

 This site hosts code repositories made by researchers and students affiliated with the Digital Health Section at DTU Health Tech.
 In Denmark, the Intellectual Property Right (IPR) legislation works differently whether you're a student or an employee at DTU.

-* As a student, you own the IPR of your work, including the copyright to any code you write.
+* As a **student**, you own the IPR of your work, including the copyright to any code you write.
-* As an employee - including PhD students and Research Assistants - DTU owns the IPR and has the copyright to your code.
+* As an **employee**, including PhD students and Research Assistants, DTU owns the IPR and has the copyright to your code.

 Thus, adding code to this organization differs in the two cases.